-Both λ{max} and λ{trace} statistics suggest one co-integrating vector at 5 per cent level of significance.
-Further evidence of co-integration is provided by the significance of at least one error correction term in Table 4.
+The results are reported in Table 2 in Appendix A. Both λ{trace} statistic suggest one cointegrating vector at 5 per cent level of significance.
+Further evidence of cointegration is provided by the significance of at least one error correction term in Table 3 in the Appendix .
+Therefore, it can be concluded that money, exchange rate and prices do not move far apart from each other over time.